Healthy Diet and Lifestyle Are Your Best Weapons to Combat Heart Disease

 “They are really nutrient dense.
 They are typically lower in calories but they provide more concentrated nutrition of vitamins, minerals and some things like flavonoids and phytochemicals.”

-Here are five superfoods for better heart health.
+Here are six superfoods for better heart health.

 Heart Healthy Superfoods